syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Tables.md

 The following code example shows how to resize the table in a Word document.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Loads an existing Word document into DocIO instance FileStream fileStreamPath = new FileStream("Template.docx", FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
+WordDocument document = new WordDocument(fileStreamPath, FormatType.Docx);
+//Accesses the instance of the first section in the Word document WSection section = document.Sections[0];
+//Accesses the instance of the first table in the section WTable table = section.Tables[0] as WTable;
+//Resizes the table to fit the contents respect to the contents table.AutoFit(AutoFitType.FitToContent);
+//Accesses the instance of the second table in the section table = section.Tables[1] as WTable;
+//Resizes the table to fit the contents respect to window/page width table.AutoFit(AutoFitType.FitToWindow);
+//Accesses the instance of the third table in the section table = section.Tables[2] as WTable;
+//Resizes the table to fit the contents respect to fixed column width table.AutoFit(AutoFitType.FixedColumnWidth);
+//Saves the Word document to MemoryStream
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the document
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates an instance of WordDocument class (Empty Word Document)*'| markdownify }}